 Then update the SseClientApp() constructor by adding the initialization code for the newly introduced jaxrsClient field right below the line initializing the executor field:

-this.jaxrsClient = ClientFactory.newClient(

-new ClientConfig().binders(new MoxyJsonBinder()));

-We’ll be re-using the same client instance in our connect(…) method whenever the application “Start” button is clicked.
+this.jaxrsClient = ClientBuilder.newClient().register(MoxyJsonFeature.class);We’ll be re-using the same client instance in our connect(…) method whenever the application “Start” button is clicked.

 Now, we'll proceed with implementing the first part of the logic in the connect(…) method that will retrieve the list of drawings from the server-side drawings resource and update the drawingsListModel that is backing up the drawingsList GUI component.